 Despite being the second largest economy of the world, China faces some serious challenges.
 One of them is unemployment.
 There are less jobs available then people who need employment and there is not much room for further development in its already saturated economy.
 This is the government’s biggest worry to settle rising number of unemployed people before they become a threat for them.

-Secondly, in last 40 years China has seen huge industrial growth that has damaged its environment so significantly that climate in Begging has reached dangerous level.
+Secondly, in last 40 years China has seen huge industrial growth that has damaged its environment so significantly that climate in Beijing has reached dangerous level.
 Thus they have to be very cautious when going for further development.
 But if they do not continue economic growth, consequences can be even worse.
 China’s government need its economy to grow 7% each year to maintain its unemployment rate at current position.
 To tackle this problem, China has opted for overseas expansion.

 But hold on!
 Was Britain also facing similar problems when they decided to make foreign expansion few centuries ago?